 The uniqueness of construction projects indicates that their expectations cannot be uniform.
-Project success depends upon detailing the uniqueness or expectations of the project in the BBCPs; and adopting BIM so that its benefits may be realised in carrying out the project.
-The success of the BBCPS thus must be assessed in order to show that the project performance is high.
+Project success depends upon detailing the uniqueness or expectations of the project in the BBCPs and adopting BIM so that its benefits may be realised in carrying out the project.
+The success of the BBCPS thus must be assessed to show that the project performance is high.
 Studies, such as those by Zandieh et al. (2016) and Tulenheimo (2015), provide support for the relationships between the project expectations of the BBCPs and the extent of the effect of BIM adoption on BBCPs.
-Likewise, Liu et al. (2017) contend that BIM adoption on construction projects is a potential risk that must be overseen, because risk factors on construction projects increase with the degree of BIM adoption and the difficulties related to BIM adoption, such as capacity factors and experience.
+Likewise, Liu, Nederveen and Hertogh (2017) contend that BIM adoption on construction projects is a potential risk that must be overseen, because risk factors on construction projects increase with the degree of BIM adoption and the difficulties related to BIM adoption, such as capacity factors and experience.
 Porwal and Hewage (2013) observed that BIM adoption on construction projects should entail the articulation of project expectations.
-Baiden and Price (2011) agreed that project expectations must decide the degree of BIM adoption on a construction project.
+Baiden, Price and Dainty (2006) agreed that project expectations must decide the degree of BIM adoption on a construction project.

-Construction projects are unique in their characteristics, purposes, and requirements (Ryd, 2014).
+Construction projects are unique in their characteristics, purposes and requirements (Ryd, 2014).
 Therefore, this conceptual framework serves as a system of drawing comparisons between BBCPs and non-BBCPs (Harun et al., 2016; Chen and Luo, 2014; Olugboyega and Windapo, 2019).
-Based on the above, it is hypothesised that:
+Based on them, it is hypothesised that:

-- H1a: The extent of use of BIM software platforms varies with the project complexity. - H1b: The extent of adoption of BIM processes for the BBCPs varies with the project complexity. - H2a: The extent of use of BIM software platforms varies with the project expectation. - H2b: The extent of adoption of BIM processes varies with the project expectation.
+- H1a: The extent of the use of BIM software platforms varies with the project complexity. - H1b: The extent of adoption of BIM processes for the BBCPs varies with the project complexity. - H2a: The extent of the use of BIM software platforms varies with the project's expectations. - H2b: The extent of adoption of BIM processes varies with the project expectation.

-3. RESEARCH METHODS
+RESEARCH METHODS

 A total of 232 BBCPs were identified and used to determine the study population.
-The study population was determined in three stages: firstly, study population based on estimation, then study population based on the available e-mail contacts of the BBCPs direct participants, and lastly study population based on the number of BBCPs' direct participants who replied and consented to the invitation letter.
-The study population based on estimation was determined using the following equation as described by Bass et al., (2018):
+The study population was determined in three stages: Firstly, the study population was based on estimation.
+Next, the study population is based on the available e-mail contacts of the BBCPs' direct participants and lastly, the study population is based on the number of BBCPs' direct participants who replied and consented to the invitation letter.
+The study population based on estimation was determined using the following equation as described by Bass, Beecham and Noll (2018):